akuaagyeiwaa/Marita.html/README.md

 <p>‘My candid opinion about English marriage is that it is not a divine but civil institution legalized by an Act of Parliament,’ replied Dr Dunhaussie. </p>

-<p>‘I differ from you there,’ cried Mr Prembroke, a zealous Christian and a local preacher of high pretensions in the connection and of some influence in the country.
+<p>‘I differ from you there,’ cried <span class="personal-name-14">14.
+Mr Prembroke</span>, a zealous Christian and a local preacher of high pretensions in the connection and of some influence in the country.
 ‘Christian marriages are of divine origin adopted by all Christian nations.
 If such be not so, why should it be solemnized in God’s house only; and there solemnly sworn to be the contracting parties?’ </p>

-<p>‘Can you prove its divine nature Mr Prembroke?’ asked Dr Dunhaussie. </p>
+<p>‘Can you prove its divine nature <span class="personal-name-14">14.
+Mr Prembroke</span>?’ asked Dr Dunhaussie. </p>

 <p>I am not at present in a position to prove it by the Bible, but I have been taught so, and no argument could make me believe otherwise.’ </p>

 <p>‘You are a constant reader of the Bible, I suppose?’ asked <span class="personal-name">Quaibu</span>. </p>

-<p>Yes, I read my Bible every day,’ replied Mr Prembroke. </p>
+<p>Yes, I read my Bible every day,’ replied <span class="personal-name-14">14.
+Mr Prembroke</span>. </p>

 <p>‘Did the great founder of the Christian religion institute the rites of marriage as performed in our English churches and chapels?’ </p>